juncture-digital/juncture-digital.github.io/_docs/component/header.md

 **[top](#examples)** (_boolean_):  The top of the background image is aligned with the top of the header.

 Notes:
-- Boolean properties are specified using the property name only, for instance - `center`.
+- Boolean attributes are specified using the property name only, for instance - `center`.
-- Non-boolean properties are specified using property=value syntax (i.e., `title=Example`).
+- Non-boolean attributes are specified using property=value syntax (i.e., `title=Example`).
 If the value includes spaces the value must be quoted (i.e., `title="An Example"`).
 - The URL value for the `img` property may be a full URL or a short form using recognized prefixes like `wc:` (for Wikimedia Commons hosted images) or `gh` (for GitHub hosted images).
 If neither a full URL or prefixed value is used a relative URL is formed using the source Markdown file as the root.

 ## Examples